-- 2. Documents that must contain original signatures, such as affidavits, contracts, bonds, etc., or which require either verification or an unsworn declaration under any rule or statute, shall be filed electronically with originally executed copies maintained by the filer.
-The electronic filing must include a certificate that the filer currently holds the original signature document with all the formalities.
+- 2. Documents which must contain original signatures, such as affidavits, contracts, bonds, etc., or which require either verification or an unsworn declaration under any rule or statute, shall be filed electronically with originally executed copies maintained by the filer.
+The electronic filing must include a certificate that the filer currently holds the original signature document complete with all the legal formalities.
 The pleading or other document electronically filed shall indicate a signature, e.g., "s/Jane Doe", or the original may be scanned and electronically filed in the ECF System.
-The filing party or attorney shall retain the hard copy of the document containing the original signatures for one (1) year after exhaustion of time to appeal final resolution of the action, or issuance of mandate from the Court of Appeals. - 3.
+The filing party or attorney shall retain the hard copy of the document containing the original signatures for at least one (1) year following the expiration of all time periods for appeals, or resolution of appeals, whichever is later. - 3.
 In the case of a stipulation or other document to be signed by two or more persons, the following procedure should be used: